qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Closure trap.
 Closure can capture a state.
 If the state changes, the closure still captures the old state.
   - One solution is to make closure not capture state and access state within `useReducer`.
   - Another solution is to put mutable thing in `useRef` (note that changing value inside ref don't trigger component re-rendering, you need to change state or prop to trigger re-rendering)
   - Another solution is to add state to effect dependency array.
-But if the effect manages `setInterval`, doing this will mess up timing.
+But if the effect manages `setInterval`, doing this will make timing inaccurate.
 - `useEffect` firstly runs in next iteration of event loop, after browser renders the web page.
 Doing initialization in `useEffect` is not early enough and may cause visual flicker.
 Use `useLayoutEffect` for early initialization.

 [^js_string_primitive]: In JS, `string` is primitive type, not object type.
 In JS you don't need to worry about two strings with same content but different reference like in Java.
 However the `String` in JS is object and use refernce equality.